๐Ÿฆž Massachusetts Eviction Notice Laws

 StageTimelineNotes

-๐Ÿ“ Notice to Quit14-30+ days14 days non-payment; 30+ days at will
+๐Ÿ“ Notice to Quit14-30+ days14 days non-payment; 30+ days tenancy at will

-๐Ÿ“‹ File summary process1-7 daysMust file on entry day
+๐Ÿ“‹ File summary process1-7 daysMust file on entry day (typically Monday)

-๐Ÿ“ฌ Service on tenant7+ daysBefore entry date
+๐Ÿ“ฌ Service on tenant7+ daysBy constable or sheriff before entry date

-๐Ÿ›๏ธ Trial14-45 daysAfter discovery
+๐Ÿ›๏ธ Trial14-45 daysAfter discovery; right to jury trial

-โณ Appeal period10 daysMay request stay
+โณ Appeal period10 daysTenant may request stay of execution

-๐Ÿ“œ Execution48+ hoursConstable schedules
+๐Ÿ“œ Execution48+ hoursConstable schedules physical removal

 Total Realistic Timeline: Massachusetts evictions typically take 2-4 months from notice to physical eviction.
 Contested cases with appeals can take 4-6+ months.
-Boston Housing Court may have longer wait times.
+Boston Housing Court may have longer wait times due to volume.
+This is one of the longest eviction timelines in the country โ€” thorough tenant screening before move-in is essential.

 ๐Ÿ›ก๏ธ Common Tenant Defenses